 Workshops are presented throughout the school year in communities across Massachusetts.
 Federation workshops are open to the public and free to attend.
-Please register for specific workshops so that Federation staff can notify you in case of any date, time, or location change in your workshop selection.
 See our schedule to register for a workshop in your area.

 Basic Rights in Special Education: Provides a basic understanding of the complex special education laws and procedures.

 An IEP for My Child: Explains the Individual Education Program (IEP) document, its development, how to articulate a vision, write measureable annual goals, monitor a child’ progress and understand how the document will support a student.

 Turning Three Essentials: Provides information about the procedures for transitioning a child from Early Intervention (EI) to special education.